-Table 2-5 Engineer Production Parameters --
+Table 2-5 Hero Robot Production Parameters

 Item Limit Notes Operating Mode There is no limit.
-One remote control and one Custom Controller can be configured at most - Maximum Total Power Supply Capacity (Wh) 265 -

-Item Limit Notes Maximum Power Supply Voltage (V) 30 - Mineral-grabbing Mechanism Any mechanism that can come into contact with minerals in the Large Resource Island is considered a Mineral-grabbing Mechanism.
+One remote control and one Custom Controller can be configured at most - Maximum Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage (V) 30 - Mineral-grabbing Mechanism Any mechanism that can come into contact with minerals in the Large Resource Island is considered a Mineral-grabbing Mechanism.
 No adhesive materials can be used.
 When extending to the front, a Mineral-grabbing Mechanism must not reach farther than 500mm from the robot's body and beyond the central line of the Large Resource Island.
-Launching Mechanism No Launching Mechanism is allowed to be installed - Maximum Weight (kg) 35 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600600 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 120012001000 Its orthographic projection on the ground should not exceed a 12001200 square All components of an Engineer cannot exceed their Maximum Expansion Size during its transformation.
+Launching Mechanism No Launching Mechanism is allowed to be installed - Maximum Weight (kg) 35 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600600 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 120012001000 Its orthographic projection on the ground should not exceed a 12001200 square

-Item Limit Notes Referee System Four small Armor Modules, Video Transmission Module (Transmitter), RFID Interaction Module, Positioning System Module, Main Controller Module, Power Management Module, Light Indicator Module Weight is 3.04kg
+Item Limit Notes All components of an Engineer cannot exceed their Maximum Expansion Size during its transformation.
+Referee System Small Armor Module VTM Transmitter RFID Interaction Module Positioning System Module Main Controller Module Power Management Module Light Indicator Module Weight is 3.04kg